VibeMVVibeMV

 Yes.
 VibeMV is designed around finished-song uploads.
 The workflow starts from the audio file, then plans scenes, optional lip-sync moments, and export formats.

 No filming is required to start.
-You should still review the generated draft, refine weak sections, and confirm the output matches your release plan.
+You should still review the generated video, refine weak sections, and confirm the output matches your release plan.

 Start with the hook, chorus, drop, or strongest lyrical section.
 That tells you whether the visual direction works before you render more seconds.